biaslab/ForneyLab.jl/docs/src/getting-started.md

 ## Example: Inferring the bias of a coin
 The ForneyLab approach to solving inference problems consists of three phases:

-1. [Model specification](@ref getting-started-model-specification): ForneyLab provides a simple meta-language to specify probabilistic models.
+1. [Model specification](@ref getting-started-model-specification): ForneyLab provides a simple metalanguage to specify probabilistic models.
 2. [Message-passing algorithm generation](@ref): Given a model, it is ForneyLab's job to provide you with an algorithm that runs inference on your quantities of interest.
-3. [Message-passing inference execution](@ref): Feed observations and a prior belief of your quantities of interest to the algorithm and you will get an updated posterior in return.
+3. [Message-passing inference execution](@ref): Feed observations and a prior belief over your quantities of interest to the algorithm and you will get an updated posterior in return.

 ### Coin flip simulation
 Let's start by gathering some data.
 One approach could be flipping a coin N times and recording each outcome.
 Here, however, we will simulate this process by sampling some values from a Bernoulli distribution.
-Each sample can be thought of as the outcome of single flip of a coin which is either heads or tails (1 or 0).
+Each sample can be thought of as the outcome of single flip which is either heads or tails (1 or 0).
 We will assume that our virtual coin has an underlying probability of 75% of landing heads up.

 ```@example 1
 N = 25          # number of coin tosses